marcaureledivernois/Latent_Dirichlet_Allocation/README.md

 can be done either by picking top ‘r’ probabilities of words or by setting a threshold for probability and picking only the words whose probabilities are greater than or equal to the threshold value.

+Pseudo-code :

+        1. Randomly assign each word in each document to one of the K topics
+        2. For each document d:
+            a.
+Asumme that all topic assignments except for the current one are correct
+            b.
+Calculate two proportions
+                i)  Proportion of words in document d that are currently assigned to topic t (i.e : p(topic t | document d)) ii) Proportion of assignments to topic t over all documents that come from this word w (i.e : p(word w | topic t))
+            c.
+Multiply those two proportions and assign w a new topic based on that probability.
+        3. Eventullay we will reach a steady state where assignments make sense

 ## Hyperparameters in LDA

 LDA has three hyper parameters;